yakivy/poppet/README.md

 For more info you can check [Http4s with Circe](#examples) example project, it is build around `EitherT[IO, String, A]` kind.

 ### Manual calls
-You also can to use a provider without consumer (mostly for debug purposes) by generating requests manually.
-Here is an example of request body for json-like coder:
+If your coder has a human readable format (JSON for example), you can use a provider without consumer (mostly for debug purposes) by generating requests manually.
+Here is an example of request body:
 ```
 {
     "service": "poppet.UserService", //full class name of the service